thehunmonkgroup/multi-entity-debugger/README.md

     * Single-click access
     * Keyboard shortcuts for power users
 * Provides a straightforward interface for sending messages to the debugger
+* Built-in class to easily add a custom logging handler to Python's logging framework

 ## Installation